hubert17/ProStoneIMS2015/README.md

 # ProStoneIMS2015
-SaaS Webapp for granite and stone businesses in Texas http://prostoneims.com/ims/
+SaaS Webapp for granite and stone businesses in Texas, USA http://prostoneims.com/ims/